Bitcoin Starter Guide – The Easy Path To Invest In Bitcoin

 Bitcoin transactions are not instant and require at least 10 minutes to confirm.
 The Bitcoin Memory Pool, or Bitcoin Mempool, is the place where these pending transactions reside before being processed by miners.
 It has grown to more than 120GB, which means that it could take hours for your transaction to be confirmed if you set the transaction fees too low.
 The minimal transaction feel is 1 satoshi/byte, but varies as miners pick the transactions they prefer to process next by the fees attached to it.

 What is a Bitcoin Full Node?

 A Bitcoin Full Node allows its operator to access, validate, and relay transactions on the bitcoin network without trusting any third-party services or other nodes.
-A full node is connected to other full nodes in the network, broadcasting blocks and transactions.
-Before transactions are added to the Bitcoin Mempool to be grouped into blocks (by miners or full node as well), they help to validate incoming (TX) transactions.
+A full node is connected to other full nodes in the network, broadcasting blocks, and transactions.
+Before transactions are added to the Bitcoin Mempool to be grouped into blocks (by miners or full nodes as well), they help to validate incoming (TX) transactions.
 A new transaction will reach a full node, which will validate its structure and correctness according to the source code.
 Upon validation, it will forward it to the mempool where, where it will later be composed into a block and added to the blockchain.

 What is a Bitcoin Mining Node?